TheOdinProject/curriculum/web_development_101/command_line_basics.md

 3. Finally go through Chapter 1 of [Conquering the Command Line](http://conqueringthecommandline.com/book/basics)

 ## Exercise:

-Lets put what you have learnt into practice, use your terminal to accomplish these two exercises:

-### Exercise 1:
 In this exercise you will practice creating files and directories and deleting them.

 1. Create a new directory in your home directory with the name `test`